superfliege/pi-midi-velocity-curve-changer/README.md

 ### 2. Set Input Device Names

 - `inputnamesearchname`: Set this to the name (or part of the name) of your primary MIDI input device (e.g., "MPK mini").
 - `inputnamesearchname2`: Set this to the name (or part of the name) of an alternative MIDI input device (e.g., "KOMPLETE").
+If you have only one input device leave this empty.
 - `inputnamethrusearchname`: Set this to the name (or part of the name) of the MIDI device used for the program_change will channel_change functionality (e.g., "LPD8").
+If you do not need this leave this empty.

 ### 3. Set Output Device Name